 - Sit in it.
 Odds are you're going to sit down while using your jacket.
 Even if you're on a SUP or standing in your favorite fishing hole, at some point, we all like to sit down.
-A vest that isn't comfortable while you sit is unlikely to stay on for long.
+A PFD that isn't comfortable to wear while you sit is unlikely to be one you'll wear for long.

 Care for Your Life Saver